 Our greenhouse opens in May.
-We offer a vast variety of perennials, native perennials, herbs, annuals, succulents, vegetable plants, mixed containers and hanging baskets.
+We offer a unique variety of perennials, herbs, annuals, succulents, vegetable plants, mixed containers and hanging baskets.
 Come early for the largest selection!

 For all greenhouse inquiries please email our greenhouse manager, Lindsey at: firstname.lastname@example.org